gustavofuhr/opencv_dollar_detector/README.md

 Current Status
 ======================

-Detection working for multiple images, but process is being killed for lack of memory when used in a big data set.
+Detection working for multiple images, but process is being killed for lack of memory when applied to a big data set.

 To Do List:
 ======================

-Current Total: 6
+Current Total: 7

 Opencv_Dollar_Detector.cpp:
 &nbsp;&nbsp;&nbsp;&nbsp;maybe change the way time is being calculated